 Vegan Tacos with Cilantro Lime Sauce are gluten-free and oil-free.
-These healthy 20 minute vegan tacos are so easy to make and only take one pan!
+These healthy, 20-minute vegan tacos are so easy to make!
 The filling is made with seasoned pinto beans and rice.
-Then the tacos are topped with a tangy cilantro-lime sauce, diced onion, and fresh cilantro.
+The tacos are then topped with a tangy cilantro-lime sauce, diced onion, and fresh cilantro.